What Is Economies Of Scope?

 TC = 20 P1 + 0 P2——-20 goods

-Suppose, the total cost incurred in the first case is 100 for producing 20 units of P1 which are a kind of candle.
-In the next case, the business is producing 20 units of another variety of candle at 100.
+Suppose the total cost incurred in the first case is 100 for producing 20 units of P1, which are a type of candle.
+In the next case, the business produces 20 units of another variety of candles at 100.
 They are both being produced separately.

 #2 – Second Production Possibility Frontier (PPFy)

-The company has a second production possibility frontier (PPFy) where its production has achieved economies of scope resulting in the TC either being the same or lower while more products are being produced.
+The company has a second production possibility frontier (PPFy).
+Its production has achieved economies of scope resulting in the TC either being the same or lower while more products are being produced.